WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 TODO: A screenshot shows the result of `swift-demangle`

-Since this name could be used at debug-time, being human readable is critical for it since this guarantees the efficiency of understanding the purpose of the code.
+Since this name could be used at debug-time, being human-readable is crucial for the sake of the efficiency of understanding the code's purpose.
 This is the reason why I didn't recommend using `MacroExpansionContext.makeUniqueName(_:)`.

 ## Conclusions

 In this post, we listed some typical traps and pitfalls that one could step into while authoring Swift macros.
-On top of that, we also discussed a toolset to resolve all of them: "progressive control in macro expansion", which includes 2 goals and 7 items.
+On top of that, we also discussed a methodology to resolve all of them: "progressive control in macro expansion", which involves 2 goals and 7 items.

-The goals of the toolset are:
+The goals of this method are:

-- If there are no conflicts happen, then the programmer shall not pay any efforts to workaround the conflicts resolving mechanisms.
+- If there are no conflicts happen, then the programmer shall not pay any effort to workaround them by using conflict-resolving mechanisms.
 - Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.

-The items in the toolset are:
+The items in this method include:

 1. Macros that manipulate control flow should have names that reflect this purpose.
 2. Put the macro expansion under an "umbrella" if this matches your design.
-3. Referring types, functions or variables in frameworks other than the standard library with fully-qualified names.
+3. Referring types, functions or variables from frameworks other than the standard library with fully-qualified names.
-4. Use the programmer's implementation if something in your macro expansion is declared by the programmer.
+4. Use the programmer's declaration if something in your macro expansion is declared by the programmer.
 5. Offer a way to rename the declarations in your macro expansion when renaming the declarations is possible.
 6. Offer a way to stop code generation when the generated code involves unique language structures in a superstructure.
-7. A template implementation should be included in the macro's documentation.
+7. An example expansion should be included in the macro's documentation.

 In addition, we also learned that the name generated by `MacroExpansionContext.makeUniqueName(_:)` is unreadable for human beings.